mustafa-sarshar/SmartGait/README.md

 This project aims to pave the way for the development of IMU-based gait phase estimation by employing the state-of-the-art technology, in particular deep learning algorithms.

+The repository consists of:
+1) Trained models, please check use_trained_models directory.
-The repository consists of final files, which you can see in the root directory of the repo, and a fully described from-scratch section for each model, if any one would like to create these models on his/her own.
+2) Create_models_from_scratch, for those who would like to create these models on their own.

 Moreover, the project will grow itselft step-by-step, therefore more trained models will be presented in this repo in the future.
 At this moment, the first SmartGait model, "SmartGait_01" is already trained, which is still not a completed trained model for production, however, it is a proof of our concept in using LSTM algorithm to estimate three main gait phases, MidSwing, FootOff and FootContact.